bbolli/tumblr-utils/tumblr_backup.md

 * `-b`: Change the output format to [Blosxom](http://www.blosxom.com).
 * `-r`: Reverse the order of the monthly archive pages (oldest post on top).
 * `-R`: Reverse the order of the index page (year of first post on top).
+* `-a` _hour_: Automatic archive mode: if the hour is _hour_ (in 24-hour
+        format), do a full backup with theme and XML, otherwise do an incremental backup.
 * `-n` _post-count_: Stop backing up after _post-count_ posts.
 * `-s` _start-post_: Start backing up at the _start-post_’th post.
 * `-p` _period_: Limit the backup to the given period.